pipiwang/ProFound/README.md

 # ProFound: Vision Foundation Models for Prostate Multiparametric MR Images
-ProFound is a suite of vision foundation models, pre-trained on multiparametric 3D magnetic resonance (MR) images from thousands of prostate cancer patients.
+ProFound is a suite of vision foundation models, pre-trained on multiparametric 3D magnetic resonance (MR) images from large collections of prostate cancer patients.

 We aim to open-source all code for pre-training, fine-tuning, and evaluation, together with weights of pre-trained and fine-tuned ProFound models.
 This is an ongoing effort, so please check back later for updates.